 - Whisk - or a fork

-Top Tips for Making the Perfect Milk & Cereal Bars
+Top Tips for Making the Perfect Milk and Cereal Bars

 Not gonna lie, it kind of stresses me out whenever I see a recipe that reads "working quickly."
 But unfortunately, this is one of those recipes.
 My top tip for working quickly is having everything in place before you begin cooking.
 Set up the pan with parchment (see below) and have the cereal ready to go before you heat the syrup mixture.